Vancouver Street Food Fest used to be a festival with food trucks and an artisan market in Concord Pacific Place at the edge of False Creek.

 The Science World SkyTrain Station is just a few blocks away, which is convenient, and there is a fair amount of free parking available on area side streets (if you don’t mind a bit of a walk) and there’s pay parking at Science World.

-Vancouver Street Food Fest is a great destination to combine with a visit to other places in the surrounding area.
-Not many folk go just to the food festival and then leave without doing anything else, except maybe some of the food and artisan vendors, the band members and their friends.
+Vancouver Street Food Fest was a great destination to combine with a visit to other places in the surrounding area.
+Not many folk went just to the food festival and then left without doing anything else, except maybe some of the food and artisan vendors, the band members and their friends.

-Most people combine their trip to Vancouver Street Food Fest with at least one of the following:
+Most people combined their trip to Vancouver Street Food Fest with at least one of the following:

 - A walk along the False Creek Seawall, either in the direction of Science World and the Olympic Village, or west towards Yaletown and David Lam Park.